AashPau/calculator/README.md

 update 4 - added some css and google font

 update 5 - fix the height of display, remove css from App.css, fix the percentage button issue

+update 6 - fix the (00/0) error and added error handler using try catch